What kind of television do I need to use with Xfinity TV?Share & Print

 If you are still unsure whether or not your TV has a QAM tuner, please check with the manufacturer.

 NOTE: To use cable at WSU, you will have to scan for channels on your TV.
 Learn how to scan for channels at tech.wayne.edu/kb/internet-networks/cable-tv/292695.
-Find the channel guide at tech.wayne.edu/docs/channel_guide_08022018.pdf.
+View the channel guide in the Xfinity Stream app, available for both iOS and Android.